Phadated/csye7374-spring2019-project-infra/README.md

 Goal Of the Project
 =========================
-To run your application in a hybrid cloud environment.
+To run the Nodejs application in a hybrid cloud environment.

 ![](https://imagecsye6225.s3.amazonaws.com/Infra.png)